Skip to main content

 Updated over a week ago

 The EngagementHQ team has compiled a checklist to use before creating any community survey to ensure users are on the path to success.
-Check it out here.

-Deliver surveys in context
+Deliver Surveys in Context

 If a survey asks about a specific service, show the survey on the service’s related website page.
 If seeking community feedback regarding a recent interaction, include the survey in an email with other relevant information, such as key dates and reference numbers.

-Plan how data will drive change
+Plan how Data will Drive Change

-Don’t over-survey
+Don’t Over-survey

 Set a cadence that will feel manageable for audiences depending on the organization type and learning goals.
 Consider other messages that audiences may be receiving from the organization.
 Use the "last seen” filter to ensure inactive registrants don’t receive too many messages.

-Make it fun and personal
+Make it Fun and Personal

-Include participant information in survey communications, such as the participant’s name ([Participant_screen_name) in EngagementHQ newsletters to help tailor outreach.
+Include participant information in survey communications, such as the participant’s name ([Participant_screen_name]) in EngagementHQ newsletters to help tailor outreach.

-Consider using the ”Who’s Listening" widget and displaying a sender name and avatar.
+Consider using the Who’s Listening widget to display the engagement team's names, contact details, and avatars.
 If it feels appropriate, include emojis and images to lighten the mood.

 Did this answer your question?